 - Public sector banks to be provided Rs.
 70,000 of capital

 - Government proposes steps to remove angel tax woes of startups and relaxation from income tax scrutiny

-- A television programme on Doordarshan dedicated for startups.
+- A television program on Doordarshan dedicated to startups.

 - 80 livelihood business incubators and 20 technology incubators to be set up in 2019-20 under ASPIRE to develop 75,000 skilled entrepreneurs in the agro-rural industries.